ubinexus/sonic-utilities/doc/Command-Reference.md

   Done
   ```

-SONiC image installation will install SONiC packages that are installed in currently running SONiC image.
-In order to perform clean SONiC installation use *--skip-package-migration* option when installing SONiC image:
+Installing a new image using the sonic-installer will keep using the packages installed on the currently running SONiC image and automatically migrate those.
+In order to perform clean SONiC installation use the *--skip-package-migration* option:

 - Example:
   ```